BiggyJDev/React_Static_Site/static-info-page/README.md

 4. Start Styling - First I started with the Header and Footer
 5. Finish Styling - Work on the main content
 6. Project Complete

+Please note no links will work in the nav bar.
+This project is to soley show how I can use basic JSX in React with CSS